LukaHummel/DNA-Report/README.md

 Notes:
 - The generated `clinvar_index.json` is included only in the deployment artifact, not committed to the repo.
-- If you prefer GRCh38, update the download URL in the workflow to `vcf_GRCh38/clinvar.vcf.gz`.
 - If the JSON grows too large for your use case, consider sharding it (e.g., by rsID prefix) and loading shards dynamically in `app.js`.